endless-sky/Endless-Sky-Delta/.github/pull_request_template.md

 ## Artwork Checklist
 (If any artwork was added or changed by this PR, the following must be provided.)
  - [ ] I updated the copyright attributions, or decline to claim copyright of any assets produced or modified.
+  - [ ] Include the '@2x' version of any added images alongside the regular image.

 Please upload a zipped file with @2x assets and HighDPI images to the main body of your pull request.